-Extensive measures were taken to put these to the task, from many hours of continuous use to examining everything from their methods of connectivity down to the subtle ergonomics of their height, angle, and curvature of their keys.
-We are confident that you'll find a keyboard you're looking for in these 2020 models.
+Extensive measures were taken to put these to the task, from many hours of continuous use examining everything from their connectivity methods down to the subtle ergonomics of their height, angle, and curvature of their keys.
+We are confident that you'll find a keyboard you're looking for in these models.

 Analysis and Test Results

-We connected each of the nine keyboards to three different devices: a laptop, a tablet, and a smartphone if applicable.
-We measured the distances the keyboards could work from to see how strong their Bluetooth connectivity was, left them on for days in a row to see how much of their battery depleted, tested to see if there was any lag time in typing, how comfortable they were to type on, and even typed out each review using the specific keyboard mentioned.
+We connected each of the nine keyboards to three different devices: a laptop, a tablet, and a smartphone (if applicable).
+We measured the distances the keyboards could work from to see how strong their Bluetooth connectivity was.
+We left them on for days in a row to see how much of their battery depleted, tested to see if there was any lag time in typing, assessed how comfortable they were to type on, and even typed out each review using the specific keyboard mentioned.

 To test connectivity, we first wanted to assess how easily each keyboard connected to our devices.
 Then we examined if there was any lag time in typing, if they went into sleep mode, how quickly they woke up, and from how far away they could be used.

-The Klim and the Arteck 2.4G connected wirelessly through a nano USB plug-in, which proved to be the quickest way to start typing immediately.
-No Bluetooth pairing necessary.
-But these also took up space in our ports, and for the newer models of MacBook Pro's without USB ports, required an additional converter to use.
+The Arteck 2.4G and the Klim connected wirelessly through a nano USB plug-in, which proved to be the quickest way to start typing immediately since no Bluetooth pairing was necessary.
+But these also took up space in our ports, and for newer computers without USB ports (like the latest models of MacBook Pros), an additional converter was required for use.

-The Apple Magic keyboard was the only one in our fleet that connected via Bluetooth automatically, but is only compatible with MacOS computers.
-The Logitech keyboards had the simplest Bluetooth pairings, and can quickly switch between connected devices with barely any lag time.
-All of the keyboards tested woke up fairly quickly with a sleeping computer, would connect automatically every time after the initial pairing, and we did not notice any significant lag time more than a second or two that would be considered inconvenient.
+The Apple Magic keyboard was the only one in our fleet that connected via Bluetooth automatically but is only compatible with MacOS computers.
+The simplest Bluetooth pairings were found on the Logitech keyboards, which can quickly switch between connected devices with barely any lag time.
+All of the keyboards tested woke up fairly quickly with a sleeping computer.
+They would connect automatically every time after the initial pairing, and we did not notice any significant lag time more than a second or two that would be considered inconvenient.

 Our most interesting connectivity test was measuring the Bluetooth range of each keyboard.
-This was done indoors and while Bluetooth devices typically have more range in open air, we figured most people would be using their keyboards inside.
-The Apple Magic, Logitech K380, and K480 displayed incredible range.
+This was done indoors, and while Bluetooth devices typically have more range in the open air, we figured most people would be using their keyboards inside.
+The Apple Magic, K480, and Logitech K380 displayed incredible range.
 We were only able to measure up to 30 feet, but they were all typing easily from that distance away between walls.
-The OMOTON keyboard was also a surprising front runner, outperforming more expensive models easily with a distance of approximately 20 feet.
+The OMOTON keyboard was also a surprising front runner, easily outperforming more expensive models at a distance of approximately 20 feet.

 All of our other models were seriously lackluster in this category, averaging 6-15 ft, with the worst connectivity coming from the nano USB-connected keyboards.
-Although most people won't ever find a need to use their keyboards from very far away, this connectivity test gives evidence of the true strength of each keyboard's connectivity.
+We realize that most people won't ever find a need to use their keyboards from very far away, but this connectivity test gives evidence of the true strength of each keyboard's connectivity.

-For some wireless keyboard uses, portability is a valuable asset.
-Whether you would like to transport your keyboard from home to office or use it with your phone or tablet on the go, we examined each keyboard to see how easily they could be moved from place to place.
+For some wireless keyboard users, portability is a valuable asset.
+If you're interested in transporting your keyboard, whether from home to office or just to use it with your tablet or phone on the go, we've done the leg work of examining each keyboard to see how easily they could be moved from place to place.
 The most portable keyboards we tested were the foldable models.
-All keyboards varied in their weight and size, with some of the slim and lightweight boards being reasonable to carry in a bag along with a laptop, and others better suited to be a mainstay on a desk.
+All keyboards varied in size and weight, with some of the slim and lightweight boards being reasonable to carry in a bag along with a laptop and others better suited to be a mainstay on a desk.

-The Klim Chroma and Logitech K480 were the heaviest models we tested, making them not the most suitable for transport.
-While the Arteck 2.4G is slim and light, it is a full-size keyboard that hinders its portability.
+The Logitech K480 and Klim Chroma were the heaviest models in our lineup, making them less suitable for transport.
+The Arteck 2.4G is slim and lightweight, it is a full-size keyboard, which hinders its portability.

-The backlit keyboard models, including the Klim Chroma, Arteck Universal Slim Portable, and iClever will all have significantly shorter battery capacities if their backlights are left on.
-The Klim will automatically turn off its backlights after 60 seconds of idle time to conserve battery, as well as the Arteck which will turn off its backlight after 10-15 seconds, not in use.
-The iClever will not turn off its backlight automatically, but it can be turned off voluntarily extending its battery life from an advertised 5 to 30 hours.
+The backlit keyboard models, including the Arteck Universal Slim Portable, Klim Chroma, and iClever, will all have significantly shorter battery capacities if their backlights are left on.
+To conserve battery, the Klim will automatically turn off its backlights after 60 seconds of idle time.
+The Arteck will turn off its backlight after 10-15 seconds of idle time.
+The iClever will not automatically turn off its backlight, but it can be turned off manually, extending its battery life from an advertised 5 to 30 hours.

-Many of the Bluetooth keyboards we researched have the ability to be connected to multiple devices or easily work with different operating systems.
-In the nine that we tested, a few stood out as the top of the class for having these versatile features.
+Many of the Bluetooth keyboards we researched can be connected to multiple devices or easily work with different operating systems.
+Of the nine that we tested, a few stood out as the top of the class for having these versatile features.

-Many models such as the Apple Magic, OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, and Klim keyboards were not able to connect to multiple devices, making them less desirable for those who favor versatility and multi-tasking.
+Many models such as the Apple Magic, OMOTON, Arteck 2.4G, Arteck Universal Slim Portable, and Klim keyboards were not able to connect to multiple devices, making them less desirable for those who favor multi-tasking and versatility.

 For those who spend long days typing, the ergonomics of a keyboard can be important.
-The size of the keyboard, its angle, the shape of the keys and their noise-level and travel distance all contribute to how comfortable a keyboard is to type on for long periods.
-Most of the models we tested were a similar size to a laptop keyboard and tended to lay flat, which puts the wrists in a neutral position and lessens joint strain.
-All of the tested keyboards had square keys which are the standard, with the notable exception of the Logitech brand's round keys.
+The size of the keyboard, its angle, the shape of the keys and their noise-level and travel distance are all contributing factors in how comfortable a keyboard is to type on for long periods.
+Most of the models we tested were a similar size to a laptop keyboard and tended to lay flat, which puts the wrists in a neutral position, lessening joint strain.
+All of the tested keyboards had standard square keys, with the notable exception of the Logitech brand's round keys.

-While the Logitech K380 and K480 models have unique, rounded keys reminiscent of the typewriters of old, our testers found that their slightly curved shape created a noticeably pleasant typing experience.
-The K380 had the quietest keys out of all the boards we tested, while on the other hand, its sister model the K480 had keys that were noticeably loud.
-The Jelly Comb provided the best typing experience out of our portable models, with quiet, full-sized keys, while we struggled to adjust to the Arteck Universal Slim Portable and iClever keyboards' smaller keys.
+While the Logitech K380 and K480 models have unique, rounded keys reminiscent of old typewriters, our testers found that their slightly curved shape created a noticeably pleasant typing experience.
+The K380 had the quietest keys out of all the boards we tested, while on the other hand, its sister model, the K480 had noticeably loud keys.
+We struggled to adjust to the iClever and Arteck Universal Slim Portable keyboards' smaller keys.

 In the modern age, wireless technology not only makes your desk space less cluttered and more streamlined, but it also allows you to have your setup with you wherever you go.
-Whether you're looking for a small keyboard to use with your tablet, or need one at your desk that can switch seamlessly between multiple devices for ultimate multi-tasking, we're confident you'll find a keyboard that works for you in this 2020 line up.
+Whether you're looking for a small keyboard to use with your tablet or need one at your desk that can switch seamlessly between multiple devices for ultimate multi-tasking, we're confident you'll find a keyboard that works for you in this lineup.

 — Miya Tsudome